mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **The Thandris Alliance (670 CR)**

 King Thorin II Thandris formally recognized House Silverleaf as Lords of the Silverwood in 670 CR, cementing an alliance that has lasted nearly six centuries.
 The agreement secured elven autonomy within their forest realm while establishing trade relationships that benefited both peoples.
 Silverleaf gained recognition and protection; Thandris gained access to elven craftsmanship and forest resources harvested sustainably under druidic supervision.
-The alliance proved controversial among isolationist elves who viewed any human entanglement as degradation of their ancient ways, but pragmatists recognized the necessity of securing their borders in a world increasingly dominated by shorter-lived races.
+The alliance proved controversial among isolationist elves who viewed any human entanglement as degradation of their ancient ways, but pragmatists recognized

+{{pageNumber,auto}}
+{{footnote Tirvandor Settlement Registry}}
+\page

+the necessity of securing their borders in a world increasingly dominated by shorter-lived races.

 **The Blackwood Era (587-1092 CR)**